 This was decide my way to become an artist and a researcher.
 Almost all of Carl’s music and live performances were generated by computer.
 This appeared to kind of magic to me.

 Therefore, I knocked on his office door and joined his seminar.
 This is the story of how I became fascinated with sound and performance using new media technologies.

 What are your aims as a sound artist working in between technology and art?

 My aim is to show another perspective of technology using sound and image artworks.
 Often I misuse some electric devices.
 This creates noise and glitches, as well as we cannot imagine.
 I believe that this will reveal a new technological perspective and impact.

 In White Lives on Speaker, a project in which you collaborated with Yoshimasa Kato, brainwaves were converted into sound and the sound waves translated into a sculptural manifestation.
 What were the biggest challenges you faced for its development?

-I often create programs to generate my works.
+I often create programs to generate my work.
 These computer programs almost always run the same.
 However, the liquid used in White Lives on Speaker was a very “raw” material.
-Therefore, the liquid’s condition changed every minute, made it a challenge to control and maintain a good condition.
-We had to test it hundreds of times in order for this work.
+Therefore, the liquid’s condition changed every minute, making it a challenge to control and maintain a good condition.
+We had to test it hundreds of times in order for this to work.

 What directions do you imagine taking your work in?

 I focus on the glitches.
 Among them, I am conducting research on data moshing that was achieved by using an error in a video compression algorithm.
 This algorithm is highly complex, so I feel it is similar to human society.
 I believe that data moshing is one possibility for simulating society.
 Therefore I would like to simulate an error society by data moshing and would like to see what happens to it.
 I want to confirm what we experience in that simulated society.